Policy Number: B02.0

-5.2 The operations officer of the Senate shall validate the number of voting members in each college in the spring of each academic year from a list provided by the provost and shall allocate a certain number of senators to each according to the following procedure.
+5.2 The operations officer of the Senate shall validate the number of voting members in each college by January 15th of each academic year from a list provided by the provost and shall allocate a certain number of senators to each according to the following procedure.
 Each college shall have one representative for the first 29 full-time voting faculty.
 A second senator is added when the faculty count in a college reaches 30 and thereafter, a college will have one additional senator for each multiple of 30 voting faculty.
-No college shall have more than 20% of the total representatives or fewer than two individual representatives, not counting the representatives of the Deans Council.
+No college shall have more than 20% of the total representatives or fewer than one representative, not counting the representatives of the Deans Council.

 5.3 Each college shall also elect an alternate or alternates who shall serve in place of an absent senator and shall enjoy all privileges of the senators during the period of service.
 Alternates are not eligible to serve as an officer of the Senate or considered as a candidate for the executive committee.

-5.5 The election of senators from the faculty in each college shall be accomplished by the last week of winter quarter.
+5.5 The election of senators from the voting faculty in each college shall be accomplished by March 1.

-5.8 In the event of dispute as to the eligibility of faculty to serve or be represented, the Academic Senate shall make the final determination.
+5.9 In the event of dispute as to the eligibility of a faculty member to serve or be represented, the Academic Senate shall make the final determination.

 ARTICLE VI.
 OFFICERS OF THE ACADEMIC SENATE

-6.1 The Senate shall annually elect, from among the faculty senators as identified in 5.1.
-(2) above, a chairperson, a vice chairperson, a communications officer, an operations officer, and a treasurer.
+6.1 The Senate shall annually elect, from among the faculty senators as identified in 5.2 above, an executive committee composed of a chairperson, a vice chairperson, a communications officer, an operations officer, and a treasurer.
 All officers will serve for a term of one year and take office at the end of the academic term in which they are elected.
 In the event of a resignation, change of duties, prolonged absence, removal from office, or other serious interruption of service, a new officer will be elected to complete the term from among the voting members of the faculty elected to the Senate.

 6.2 The election of officers shall take place by formal written ballot.
 This election and the vote to approve at-large committee members will take place according to the following schedule:

 6.3 The chairperson shall preside at all meetings of the Senate and shall sign the official copies of all Senate actions.
 The chairperson and vice chairperson shall represent the faculty at all meetings of the full board of trustees.

 6.5 The operations officer shall preside at the meetings of the Senate in the absence of the chairperson and vice chairperson and serve as the coordinating officer for standing committees of the Academic Senate.
 During meetings of the Senate, the operations officer will serve as parliamentarian, using Robert's Rules of Order (latest edition), and time-keeper of discussion.
-In addition, the operations officer shall validate the number of voting members in each college at the end of each academic year from a list provided by the provost and shall allocate a certain number of senators to each.
+In addition, the operations officer shall validate the number of voting members in each college in January of each academic year from a list provided by the provost and shall allocate a certain number of senators to each.